-- c.
-Conformity with the Zoning By-law, Servicing Standards, secondary plans, and design guidelines / standards of the Township; - The input received from circulated public bodies and agencies and neighbouring property owners and residents; - e.
+- 1. The creation of lots by Consent shall be considered in accordance with the requirements of the Planning Act and the following: - a.
+Conformity with the applicable goals, objectives, policies and land use designations of this Plan: - b.
+Being consistent with the Provincial Policy Statement and the Growth Plan for Northern Ontario: - c.
+Conformity with the Zoning By-law, Servicing Standards, secondary plans, and design guidelines / standards of the Township; - d.
+The input received from circulated public bodies and agencies and neighbouring property owners and residents; - e.
 The submission and approval of all required information / studies, reports and plans; - f.
 The satisfying of conditions imposed to the granting of the Consent, which may include the entering into of an agreement and / or the posting of financial security; and, - g.
 The requirements under the provincial Minimum Distance Separation (MDS) criteria between sensitive uses and agricultural operations.

-4.12.10 Adjusting & Correcting Lot Boundaries
+4.13.10 Adjusting & Correcting Lot Boundaries

 - 1. The granting of a severance for purposes of adjusting or correcting lot boundaries or to convey a relatively modest amount of land to an abutting lot shall be permitted provided: - a.
-The conveyance does not lead to the creation of an undersized or irregularly shaped ot(s), or a lot that is contrary to the provisions of the Zoning By-law unless the by-law is amended or a variance granted; - The lands being conveyed are registered in the same name and title as the lands to which they are being added; - c.
+The conveyance does not lead to the creation of an undersized or irregularly shaped lot(s), or a lot that is contrary to the provisions of the Zoning By-law unless the by-law is amended or a variance granted; - b.
+The lands being conveyed are registered in the same name and title as the lands to which they are being added; - c.
 It is stipulated in the granting of the Consent that any subsequent conveyance or transaction shall require a future severance; and, - d.
 The lot boundary correction is consistent with the requirements under the provincial Minimum Distance Separation (MDS) criteria between sensitive uses and agricultural operations.

-4.12.11 Consents for Mortgage Purposes
+4.13.11 Consents for Mortgage Purposes